xapax/security/sql-injections.md

 ## SQLmap

-Sqlmap is a great tool to perform sqlinjections.
+Sqlmap is a great tool to perform sql-injections.
 Here is the manual.
 https://github.com/sqlmapproject/sqlmap/wiki/Usage

-### Using sqmap with login-page
+### Using sqlmap with login-page

 So you need to authenticate before you can access the vulnerable paramter.